Reduction theory for Fuchsian groups with cusps: Introduction

 Adler and Flatto investigated thoroughly boundary maps in the case of the modular group~\cite{AF84} and surface groups~\cite{AF91}, i.e., co-compact groups with no elliptic elements, using an $(8g-4)$-sided fundamental polygon instead of the $4g$-gon from~\cite{BowenSeries79}.
 In 2014, Ahmadi and Sanaz~\cite{Ahmadi-Sanaz2014} generalized Adler and Flatto's work on surface groups to co-compact Fuchsian groups with elliptic elements.

 In 2005, Don Zagier experimentally observed that for the modular group~$\mathrm{PSL}(2,\Z)$ the two-dimensional map on geodesics (which is the natural extension of the boundary map) has a global attractor with finite rectangular structure.
 The finite rectangular structure property along with other properties (conjecturally equivalent to it) form, in Zagier's terminology, a ``reduction theory'' for the group.
-He conjectured that the rectangular structure persists when the partition points used in defining the boundary map are perturbed in a continuous manner.
+The original motivation of Don Zagier was the inversion problem for modular forms on finitely generated Fuchsian groups with at least one cusp (reconstruction of modular forms from its period cocycles) \cite{Zagier-2023}, where the finite rectangular structure of the attractor is essential.
+He also conjectured that the rectangular structure persists when the partition points used in defining the boundary map are perturbed in a continuous manner.

 In this paper, we prove Zagier's conjecture for all finitely generated Fuchsian groups of the first kind with at least one cusp.\footnote{This class, in particular, contains all congruence subgroups.}